oneybb/Fama-French-Model-Template-for-Testing/README.md

 # Fama-French-Model-Template-for-Testing
 This repo contains different Fama French model to test a stocks for factor exposure analysis

+The goal of this project is to analyze stock returns by decomposing them into key risk factors (market, size, value, profitability, investment, momentum).
+This helps to understand why a stock performs the way it does and whether its return is driven by systematic risk factors or unexplained alpha.

 The **Fama-French models** are extensions of the **Capital Asset Pricing Model (CAPM)**.
 They introduce additional factors to explain stock returns more effectively.